 Ruggy’s order sealed the deal.
 We could return to The Lost.
-A second thought entered my mind – what if the Harvesters never left?
+A second thought entered my mind—what if the Harvesters never left?
 They had probes.
 They could be waiting for us to tire out and leave our hideouts.
-We had no way of telling.
-Ruggy must have finally gotten sick of sitting around like me.
-Guess we’d face our fate.
+We had no way of knowing.
+I knew Ruggy must have finally gotten sick of sitting around like me.
+It was time to face our fate.

-I retraced the steps that led me to the dark hideout that I stayed in.
-Thank God.
-The mouldy, musty smell was beginning to irritate me.
-It wasn’t difficult to find my previous locations.
-The collapsed rubble that separated myself and the Harvester was exactly where I remembered it being.
+I retraced the steps that led me to the dark hideout I’d stayed in all those days.
+The mouldy, musty smell was beyond irritating.
+Retracing my path wasn’t difficult.
+The collapsed rubble that separated me and the Harvester was precisely where I remembered it being.
 This time, there was no Harvester.
-I slid my gun under the slit and then moved under to the other side.
-I eyed the opposite side of the hallway in the opposing rooms, the rooms that Ruggy had taken.
-He wasn’t anywhere near.
+I slid my gun through the slit and then moved under to the other side.
+I eyed the opposite side of the hallway, eyes glued to the opposing room—the one Ruggy had entered.
+He was nowhere to be seen.

 COORDS?
 I asked.

 That was something useful.
 We’d meet up back on the surface.
-With the new plan in mind, I continued backwards from whence Ruggy, and I first entered the cavern.
-It was easy enough to retrace, not sure how Ruggy was having a difficult time.
-It didn’t matter.
-We’d get out of here, get back to the cruiser, and give a piece of our mind back at base.
+With the new plan in mind, I backtracked to whence Ruggy and I first entered the cavern.
+It was easy enough; I was not sure how Ruggy was having a difficult time.
+But it didn’t matter.
+We’d get out of here, get to the cruiser, and give that operator a piece of our mind back at base.

-The light grew brighter, the closer I got to the cavern entrance.
-The old world architecture began to be replaced with rocks and rubble – remnants of conflict.
-A part of me wanted to go deeper into the cavern to see what type of artifacts I could find down there, but it didn’t matter.
-Our history was partly archived in digital storage.
+The closer I got to the cavern entrance, the brighter the light grew.
+The old-world architecture was replaced with rocks, plants, and rubble—the aftermath of conflict.
+A part of me wanted to explore further in the cavern and discover artifacts down there, but what for?
+Our history was mostly archived in digital storage.
 Anything else took up space, and I didn’t need to haul that around.

 WE HAVE SOME BRAGGING RIGHTS HERE WHEN WE GET BACK TO BASE, I typed.

-The coordinates Ruggy supplied weren’t far, and I reached the location.
-It was an open patch of rubble.
-Nearby rocks and collapsed towers were a good several dozen paces away, this had to be some sort of park, based on the goggle’s old world map.
+The coordinates Ruggy supplied weren’t far.
+Reaching them took no time at all.
+The area was an open patch of rubble.
+Nearby rocks and collapsed towers were a good several dozen paces away.
+This had to be some sort of park, based on the goggles’ old-world map.

 RUGGY?
 I typed, looking around the area.
-The wind blew past me, blowing some of the dust in my face.
+The wind blew past me, lifting dust into my face.
 No one.
-There didn’t seem to be any cavern entrances nearby either.
+There didn’t seem to be any cavern entrances nearby, either.

 RUGGY, DID YOU MESS UP THE COORDINATES?
 I’M OUT IN THE OPEN.

 No reply.
-Something wasn’t right, and my instincts told me to get the hell out, yet Ruggy ordered me to come here.
+Something wasn’t right.
+My instincts told me to get the hell out, yet Ruggy ordered me to come here.

 WHERE ARE YOU?
 I replied.

-Still alarmed, I took my first step back as a humanoid morphed into view.
-The large being’s form rippled from transparency and into full view.
+Still alarmed, I took my first step back as a humanoid morphed into the space.
+The massive being’s form rippled from thin air and into full view.
 The gunmetal armour shined in the daylight as high-pitched clicking began to project from the being.

 “Shit!
 Ruggy!”
 I called out, pulling my rifle’s trigger.
-The gun clacked, firing at the Harvester as it began to walk towards me.
+The gun clacked, firing bullets at the Harvester walking towards me.

-Then, as I continued to fire at the approaching Harvester, I realized that I hadn’t been talking to Ruggy at all.
-Maybe at one point, I was.
-I don’t know.
-The Harvesters hacked out communication port.
-It was supposed to be a closed-off network, clearly not.
+RUGGY, WHERE ARE YO— I stopped typing.
+Ally?
+I thought, firing at the approaching Harvester.
+Clarity of the mind made my stomach invert, realizing that I hadn’t been talking to Ruggy at all.
+Maybe at one point I had been.
+I didn’t know.
+The Harvesters had hacked our communication port.
+It was supposed to be a closed-off network.
+But clearly it wasn’t.

-The bullets pinged off the Harvester’s suite as it marched.
-The sound clicked in a wave motion, moving at faster and slower tempos.
+The bullets pinged off the Harvester’s suit as it marched.
+The clicking sound changed tempo in a wave motion, moving faster and slower.
 I continued to back up in the open space.
 Glancing back, I saw I could make a run for it.
 I had to try.
 Guns were pointless.
 I sprinted from my battle stance, dashing as fast as I could.

-RUGGY, ANSWER ME.
-I typed.
+RUGGY, ANSWER ME, I typed.
 I wasn’t sure if he’d get the message.
-The Harvesters were one step ahead of us.
-I had to try, though.
+The Harvesters were always one step ahead of us.
+I had to try.
 There was no other way of communicating with him.

 “Ruggy!”
 I cried out as a large hand snagged my arm, spinning me around.

 I pulled the trigger of my rifle, trying to do anything to save my skin.
 The bullets pinged off the armour.
 The Harvester swatted the weapon clean from my hand, knocking it to the ground.
-It snatched my neck as a spear erected from a small opening in the Harvester’s palm.
-The weapon expanded into its full form as it sparked to life – humming.
+It snatched my neck as a spear rose from a small opening in the Harvester’s palm.
+The weapon expanded into its full form as it sparked to life, humming.
 An electro-spear.

 The Harvester plunged the weapon into my gut, causing my whole body to tense up.
-The shock erupted through my chest and to every limb in my body.
-The pulsation hit my head and travelled through the goggles – frying them.
+The shock erupted through my chest and into every limb of my body.
+The pulsation hit my head and travelled through the goggles, frying them.
 The interface was gone.
 My head spun.
-I had lost all control of my being.
-I could see…no. My vision was blurry.
-I could hear… a little.
-I felt… nothing.
+I had lost all control.
+I could see . . . no. My vision was blurry.
+I could hear . . . a little.
+I felt . . . nothing.
 Numbness.

-My captor chucked me to the ground as two more Harvesters came into view.
-The high-frequency clicking multiplied as the beings stared at each other.
+My captor chucked me to the ground as two more Harvesters rippled into view from thin air.
+The high-frequency clicking multiplied as the beings stared at me.
 I tried to fight the electrical current that numbed my body.
 I had to.
 No one else was going to get me out of this.
 I couldn’t.

-I felt fear in my mind.
-My muscles didn’t respond to the stress of the situation.
-It provided an odd sense of calmness as my captor dumped my body into a large steel crate.
+The muscles didn’t respond to the stress of the situation.
+The release of control provided an odd sense of calmness as my captor dumped my body into a large steel crate.
 Holes horizontally lined the container walls.
-Airholes to let me breathe.
+These were air holes to let me breathe.
 I could hear groans other than my own.
 The smell of sweat and dirt filled the space.
 Other humans were in the cage with me.
 We were cattle, harvested.